harrisejm/Week-3-Project/README.md

     - Example input: -2345
     - Example output: "Please Enter REAL Numbers Only"

 - 3.)
-All numbers 0 will be replaced with the text "Beep!" unless specification 4 or 5 are true.
+All numbers 0 will be replaced with the text "Beep!" unless specifications 4 or 5 are true.

     - Example input: 0
     - Example output: "Beep!"